Introduction

 How Approval Levels Work

 Each approval level has a numeric display order and a name.
-For example, an organization might create three levels:
+For example, an organization might create four levels:

 | Display Order | Level Name |